-- G. Intentional.
-Intentional is defined as knowingly and/or recklessly engaging in sexual contact without an individual's consent and does not include accidental contact.
-Being intoxicated or impaired by drugs or alcohol is never an excuse for sexual misconduct in any form and does not negate one's intent nor diminish one's responsibility to obtain informed and freely given consent. - H. Prohibited Conduct.
-Prohibited conduct includes Title IX-covered misconduct and University-defined sexual misconduct. - I. Reporting Person.
-Any person who makes a report to the Title IX coordinator or deputy Title IX coordinator about prohibited conduct and is seeking resources or support in response to sexual misconduct. - J. Responding Person.
-Any person alleged, through a report to the Title IX coordinator, to have engaged in prohibited conduct. - K. Respondent.
-Any member of the University community who has been alleged to have violated the Policy.
+- F. Intentional: Intentional is defined as knowingly and/or recklessly engaging in sexual contact without an individual's consent and does not include accidental contact.
+Being intoxicated or impaired by drugs or alcohol is never an excuse for sexual misconduct in any form and does not negate one's intent nor diminish one's responsibility to obtain informed and freely given consent. - G. Prohibited Conduct: Prohibited conduct includes Title IX-defined misconduct and University-defined sexual misconduct.

+- H. Reporting Person: Any person who makes a report to the Title IX Coordinator or deputy Title IX Coordinator about prohibited conduct. - I. Respondent: Any member of the University community accused of engaging in prohibited conduct and/or violations of the Policy.

-X. Retaliation
+IX.
+Retaliation